 “Stretch goals are really cool for getting people excited and spreading the word about certain project, but there’s not always a need for them,” he says.
 “It’s not always wise, in my opinion, to force it.
 When people say they’re going to throw in this and that, you may find that no one really cares about that — they would rather have whatever you’re offering at a good price.”

 When a project is significantly overfunded, it might be tempting to turn to stretch goals.
-But Kickstarter urges caution: “Stretch goals, on the other hand, trade long-term risk for a short-term gain.”
+But Kickstarter urges caution: “Stretch goals trade long-term risk for a short-term gain.”
 Baur concurs.
 “The greatest pitfall with stretch goals for me is that I get excited about them and want to promise them even if the funding isn’t there,” he says.
 He often consults his biggest and most supportive backers about his projects and stretch goals and solicits their feedback.
 These are typically people who are super backers, who have contributed funds to more than fifty projects.
 “Some make concrete suggestions like, ‘You’re offering this thing, which I have zero interest in,’ and I rebuild things based on that feedback,” Baur says.

 If projects are overfunded, it may be more prudent to use the windfall in funds to cover any unexpected shipping or manufacturing costs, which are bound to arise during the fulfillment phase, or put funds towards improving the final product for backers.

-For Haskins’ next project, he’s using any excess in funding to order more units for resale, and to reinvest back into the company for its future endeavours.“The price gets lower per unit, which helps us out because our profit margins go up and we’re able to be more profitable as a company and invest money back into new projects, research and development, artwork, that kind of thing,” he says.
+For Haskins’ next project, he’s using any excess in funding to order more units for resale, and to reinvest back into the company for its future endeavors.“The price gets lower per unit, which helps us out because our profit margins go up and we’re able to be more profitable as a company and invest money back into new projects, research and development, artwork, that kind of thing,” he says.
 “Beyond that, the remaining amount of money goes to the writers and creators of the product.”